Rashid Johnson: Exhibitions

 Johnson has staged numerous solo shows at museums and galleries in the United States and internationally.
-His notable solo shows include The Rise and Fall of the Proper Negro (2003), Monique Meloche Gallery, Chicago; The Production of Escapism (2005), Indianapolis Contemporary; Smoke and Mirrors (2009), SculptureCenter, New York; Rashid Johnson: Message to Our Folks (2012-2013), originating at the Museum of Contemporary Art, Chicago; The gathering (2013), Hauser & Wirth, Zurich; Anxious Men (2015), Drawing Center, New York; Provocations: Rashid Johnson (2018), Institute for Contemporary Art, Richmond, Virginia; The Crisis (2021), Storm King Art Center, New Windsor, New York; and Rashid Johnson: A Poem for Deep Thinkers (2025), Solomon R. Guggenheim Museum, New York and Modern Art Museum of Fort Worth, Fort Worth, Texas.
+His notable solo shows include The Rise and Fall of the Proper Negro (2003), Monique Meloche Gallery, Chicago; The Production of Escapism (2005), Indianapolis Contemporary; Smoke and Mirrors (2009), SculptureCenter, New York; Rashid Johnson: Message to Our Folks (2012-2013), originating at the Museum of Contemporary Art, Chicago; The gathering (2013), Hauser & Wirth, Zurich; Anxious Men (2015), Drawing Center, New York; Provocations: Rashid Johnson (2018), Institute for Contemporary Art, Richmond, Virginia; Untitled Anxious Red Drawings (2020), Online Exhibition, The Crisis (2021), Storm King Art Center, New Windsor, New York; and Rashid Johnson: A Poem for Deep Thinkers (2025), Solomon R. Guggenheim Museum, New York and Modern Art Museum of Fort Worth, Fort Worth, Texas.

 He has also participated in many group shows, including Freestyle (2001), Studio Museum in Harlem, New York; IBCA 2005, Prague; ILLUMInations (2011), 54th Venice Biennale; Shanghai Biennale (2012); Prospect.
-4: The Lotus in Spite of the Swamp (2017), Prospect New Orleans; and the Liverpool Biennial (2021).
+4: The Lotus in Spite of the Swamp (2017), Prospect New Orleans; and the Liverpool Biennial (2021), This is America: Selections from PAMM's Collection (2026).